google/comprehensive-rust/src/exercises/concurrency/chat-app.md

 ```

 ## The required APIs
-You are going to need the following API from [`tokio_websockets`][2].
-Spend a
+You are going to need the following functions from `tokio` and
-few minutes to familiarize yourself with the API.
+[`tokio_websockets`][2].
+Spend a few minutes to familiarize yourself with the
+API.

 - [WebsocketStream][3]::[next()][4]: for asynchronously reading messages from
-  a Websocket Stream
+  a Websocket Stream.
 - [SinkExt][5]::[send()][6] implemented by `WebsocketStream`: for
-  asynchronously sending messages on a Websocket Stream
+  asynchronously sending messages on a Websocket Stream.
 - [BufReader::read_line][7]: for asynchronously reading user messages
-  from the standard input
+  from the standard input.
-- [Sender][8]::[subscribe][9]: for subscribing to a broadcast channel
+- [Sender][8]::[subscribe()][9]: for subscribing to a broadcast channel.

 ## Two binaries